zutherb/Building-a-full-automated-Fast-Data-Platform/slides/part_3.md

 <!-- .slide: data-background="img/background-title-orig.jpg" -->

-- An SRV record associates a service name to a hostname and an IP port
+- A SRV record associates a service name to a hostname and an IP port

 ```bash
 bz@cc ~/$  dig _app._tcp.marathon.mesos SRV